 The Jadcherla Mandal facility was inspected by the US Food and Drug Administration (FDA) in December last year and found a number of significant violations of current good manufacturing practice (cGMP), according to a warning letter published yesterday.

-“Your investigations into process deviations and out-of-specification (OOS) laboratory results are insufficient, and do not include scientifically-supported conclusions,” the Agency said in the letter sent to Hetero Labs on the 15
+“Your investigations into process deviations and out-of-specification (OOS) laboratory results are insufficient, and do not include scientifically-supported conclusions,” the Agency said in the letter sent to Hetero Labs on the 15th of this month.

 As an example the FDA said a customer complaint from February 2016 stating a lot of tablets had failed dissolution testing was not adequately explained, and “one of your customers found this explanation unacceptable.
 You subsequently acknowledged to another customer that you had not identified the root cause for the failing dissolution results.”